Hashem-Dylan/Music-Recomposition/README.md

 Our source-separation model could have used lots more data for training.
 We also could have trained our model for longer.
 For instance, Spleeter's "5Stems" model had been trained till 2.5 million steps.

 We have compiled and preprocessed more datasets (such as MUSDB-18 and MEDLEYDB) that developers can use to further improve the model.
 At the same time, we realize that having access to enough compute power (GPUs and CPUs) for training can be a restriction for most.

+## Utility Source Code
+In this repo, you will find a folder named `Utils`.
+This folder contains highly modular scripts that include well-documented functions that serve a variety of purpose.
+Refer to these scripts to make use of helpful functions that can be used for preprocessing your audio files as well as aid you in data engineering efforts to search and download files from Google Drive using an API.